AdamSwenson/biz-ethics-docs/lectures/Big data Background.md

 If you are hurt by a process that had no human involvement, who is to blame?
 Sure the company may be legally liable.
 But who in the company may be blame?
 It will take a lot of work later on to make this question make sense, but for now let's just note that a lot of harm can be done to people without any human beings being involved in causing the harm.
 This puts pressure on our ordinary understandings of blame, punishment, and other notions of moral responsibility.
 Thus our question will be

-> (Q3) How should we assign responsibility when people are harmed by algorithmic uses of personal data?
+> (Q3) How should we assign moral responsibility when people are harmed by algorithmic uses of personal data?

 Q3: Responsibility